Sampling

 sensitive_keywords = ["password", "secret", "private_key"]

-sensitive_keywords.any? { |keyword| message.content.include?(keyword) }
+sensitive_keywords.none? { |keyword| sample.message.include?(keyword) }

 end